Here are three Christian discipline questions to ask our kids as we seek to guide them when they make wrong choices.

 1. Who are you pleasing, yourself or God?

 I address this question at length in Pointing a Defiant Child to God.
-It’s basically my first question in most situations with my kids.
+It’s basically my first question in most situations with my kids as I seek to administer Christian discipline.
 Truthfully, I have to ask myself this question a lot.
 It’s easy to lose sight of who we are aiming to please and focus on our own wants or desires.

 2. How are you showing love right now?

 This question is often a little more casual than #1.
 It’s a simple reminder to my children that they are commanded to show love to those around them.
 Many times, simply asking this question totally dissolves a petty argument.
 The world may say otherwise, but God says to ALWAYS put others above ourselves.
+Christian discipline points our kids to love others selflessly.
 That means we should always be ready to give up a treasured toy, share that bowl of ice cream, or choose an option that is less than desired because another person chose the one we wanted.

 3. What kind of witness or example are you showing?

-What do you think?
+What do you think make Christian discipline unique?
 How do you redirect your children to God in these moments?